mongodb/specifications/source/crud/crud.md

 Q: Should drivers offer explain helpers?\
-Originally, it was determined that explain should not be exposed via specialized APIs in drivers (runCommand was always an option after server 3.0.).
-However, some drivers historically have offered explain APIs and continue to do so.
+Originally, it was determined that explain should not be exposed via specialized APIs in drivers (runCommand was always an option after server 3.0).

 Explain helpers are not required because it has been determined to be not a normal use-case for a driver.
 We'd like users to use the shell for this purpose.
 However, explain is still possible from a driver.
-For find, it can be passed as a modifier.
 Aggregate can be run using a runCommand method passing the explain option.
 In addition, server 3.0 offers an explain command that can be run using a runCommand method.
+However, some drivers historically have offered explain APIs and continue to do so.

 Q: What about explain?